By Tim Lambert

 Horsham in the 20th century

 Christs Hospital School moved to Horsham in 1902.
 Also in 1902 Horsham gained electric street lighting.
 The first cinema in Horsham opened in 1910.
 A war memorial was built in 1920.
-The first public library and museum opened in 1929.
 A swimming pool was built in 1935.

 During World War II Horsham suffered several bombing raids.
 The worst was in November 1940 when 7 people were killed.